MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M01_ak.md

 1. Connect to the **Client 2 VM** and open the **Teams desktop client** (https://teams.microsoft.com/) as **Alex Wilber** (AlexW@&lt;YourTenant&gt;.onmicrosoft.com)

-2. In the Teams desktop client, select **Teams** from the left manu.
+2. In the Teams desktop client, select **Teams** from the left menu.

 3. Select **Join or create a team** from the lower left corner.